 During Spring I, and in subsequent semesters, the Clinical Sciences courses use integrated clinical experiences (ICEs).
-Students are paired with a faculty member in the clinical environment to practice skills and procedures presented in previous and concurrent courses and observe more advanced clinical practice techniques.
+Students are paired with licensed physical therapists who serve as teachers in the clinical environment to practice skills and procedures presented in previous and concurrent courses and observe more advanced clinical practice techniques.

 Students begin to model professional behaviors by observing patient/client/practitioner and interdisciplinary health care team interactions.
-These mentoring experiences precede Clinical Education I and II experiences and facilitate an understanding of the transition from student to clinician.
+These mentoring experiences precede the full-time Clinical Education experiences and facilitate an understanding of the transition from student to clinician.

-The full-time clinical education experiences, Clinical Education I (8 weeks) and II (10 weeks), occur during Fall and Summer II.
-The Clinical Education experiences enable students to apply didactic knowledge in clinical practice settings under licensed physical therapists who serve as teachers.
-The clinical experiences were designed to progress the students from simple to complex skill acquisition, enhance clinical decision-making and professional judgment as care is provided across the continuum.
+The First Clinical Education Experience (8 weeks) and the Intermediate Clinical Education Experience (10 weeks), occur during Fall II and Summer II, respectively.
+These experiences enable students to apply didactic knowledge in clinical practice settings under licensed physical therapists who serve as teachers.
+They are designed to progress the students from simple to complex skill acquisition, enhance clinical decision-making and professional judgment as care is provided across the continuum.

-The Terminal Clinical Experience (18 weeks) consists of either two 9-week or one 18-week clinical education experience depending on clinical site selection.
+The Terminal Clinical Education Experience (18 weeks) consists of either two 9-week or one 18-week clinical education experience depending on the clinical site.
 This final integrative experience occurs in Spring III.
 Under the guidance of a licensed physical therapist, now serving in a mentor's role, students assume responsibility for achieving established learning objectives.
 Students continue to develop their clinical decision-making abilities and apply principles of evidence-based practice to clinical judgment.
-At this level, students are expected to move beyond the management of patients/clients and create opportunities to participate in program and policy development, administrative plans, educational projects, clinical teaching, and research activities.

 The program's philosophy in assigning clinical placements throughout the curriculum is based upon the trend and direction of physical therapy practice.
-To this end, students may have to leave the city of New York for one or more of their clinical education experiences.
-For the clinical experience, students' geographical needs and the selection of their specialization tracks will be considered for placement.
+All students are required to complete one full-time clinical education experience in an in-patient setting.
+Students may have to leave the city of New York for one or more of their clinical education experiences.
+Several factors are considered when assigning students to their clinical placements including but not limited to the students' geographical needs and preference, academic performance, professional behaviors, previous clinical experiences, selection of specialization tracks, and level of clinical experience.

-Curriculum
+Curriculum Outline